Writing Style Guide

 Maintainable

 Keep in mind that Blender has frequent releases, so try to write content that will not have to be redone the moment some small change is made.
-This also helps a small documentation community to maintain the manual.
+This also helps a small documentation community maintain the manual.

 Content Guidelines